arash28134/achaemenid-grub-theme/README.md

   ```

 - Go into the cloned repository
-- Right click on acahemenid directory and choose "Compress" and then select .zip and hit Create
+- Right click on achaemenid directory and choose "Compress" and then select .zip and hit Create

 - Open Grub Customizer
 - Go to Appearance settings tab